Management of farm animals

 The science of objective measurement of animal welfare is relatively new.
 Current methods largely focus on quantifying biological indicators of stress – for example, via blood tests that show changes in animals' physiology or immune systems.

 Studies of animal behaviour have also been used to indicate obvious emotional states such as pain or discomfort, or preferences for different foods.
-However, all of these studies provide relatively limited information.
+Together, these studies provide some insight on animal welfare but do not give us the whole picture.

 Increased understanding for improved welfare